berkgaut/mnb-main/examples/python-with-extras/example.md

 # GraphViz+Markdown via mnb

-In this example `mnb` realizes some smartness out of Markdown and GraphViz.
+In this example `mnb` brings some extra smartness to Markdown+GraphViz combo.

 Generator looks through Markdown files and tries to identify images which should be generated from GraphViz .dot files.